patricklafrance/wmfnext-shell/README.md

 });
 ```

 👉 For convenience we'll also add a `useTrackingService()` hook to retrieve the service instance.
+This way, modules can easily access the service without hardcoding it's key and manually force a cast:

 ```tsx
 // shared - trackingService.ts